-Having a career in medical billing and coding gives you job security and flexibility.
+Having a career in medical billing and coding gives you flexibility.
 Healthcare is a necessity for maintaining quality of life, and providers are everywhere.
 Some positions may even allow you to work remotely.
 As a medical biller and coder, you are the hub between patients, insurance companies, and healthcare providers, ensuring that the billing reimbursement process runs smoothly for everyone.

 What Certifications Do I Need to Become a Medical Biller & Coder?

 In addition to completing a training program, an employer may want you to get additional certification of your skills.
 If you’re looking for work in Texas, these four medical billing and coding certifications will make you more marketable to potential employers.
 Except for the Microsoft Word certificate, you must have a high school diploma or GED to be eligible for these national certification exams.
 You must also have completed a medical billing and coding training program within the last five years or have one year of supervised work experience in the medical billing and coding field within the last three years.
 After getting your certification, you will have to renew it every two years.

 A Billing & Coding Specialist certification shows that you have a comprehensive understanding of medical procedure codes and billing procedures.
 When a patient meets with a physician, they may take very general notes, and it is your responsibility to translate those notes to medical codes so the patient is billed properly and both the physician and the patient are reimbursed appropriately by the insurance company.
 You may also be responsible for securely releasing patient records and auditing billing records for fraud.
 This certification shows that you are capable of getting the right information to process a claim quickly and correctly.